 AGRI and a new energy future for the Black Sea region

 But I underestimated the signs of the time.
-There were big ticket pipeline projects sucking off much-needed media exposure and political will.
-There was a sky high oil price flooding the coffers of hydrocarbon producing countries with copious cash reserves.
+Big-ticket pipeline projects were sucking off much-needed media exposure and political will.
+A sky-high oil price flooded the coffers of hydrocarbon-producing countries with copious cash reserves.
 Russia was still the darling of Europe and Putin was courted assiduously.
-Plus, LNG as a fuel was still a silly fad coming from those shale gas totting Gringos.
+Plus, LNG as a fuel was still a silly fad coming from those shale gas-totting Gringos.

-Still, from a purely logical perspective, the project made a horrible lot of sense in 2011 already as it was the natural conduit for gas from the Caspian region towards a gas hungry region of Europe, the Eastern Balkans.
-And contrary to conventional belief, this option would also have been cheaper as a transport solution than any of the pipeline options in mountainous Turkey.
+Still, from a purely logical perspective, the project made a horrible lot of sense in 2011 already as it was the natural conduit for gas from the Caspian region towards a gas-hungry region of Europe, the Eastern Balkans.
+Contrary to conventional belief, this option would also have been cheaper as a transport solution than any of the pipeline options in mountainous Turkey.

 But this would not have been the first project that makes sense and still does not get thumbs pointing up and it will sure not be the last.

-How different things are today, a mere 4 years after my Black Sea days.
-The Ukrainian conflict has made Russia showing its cards and that it would not hesitate to use the energy weapon if it thought it would suit its political aims.
+How different things are today, a mere 4 years after my Black Sea days?
+The Ukrainian conflict has made Russia show its cards and that it would not hesitate to use the energy weapon if it thought it would suit its political aims.
 The gas lifeline of the European continent, the old Soviet pipeline system, was running through separatist territory now and they were threatening to blow it up at any time.
-It has exposed the fatal frailness of those steel arteries for the security of energy supply of the continent.
+It has exposed the fatal frailness of those steel arteries for the security of the continent’s energy supply.

-But most importantly, Russia teams up with Turkey for an energy partnership that will sure squeeze everyone else out.
-This does not really bode well for other energy producers – first of all – Azerbaijan.
+But most importantly, Russia teams up with Turkey for an energy partnership that will surely squeeze everyone else out.
+This does not bode well for other energy producers – first of all – Azerbaijan.

 I have already described this country’s options in another post but let’s slam the most important factors on the table.
 Azerbaijan is a landlocked country.
 Stop shouting – I know it’s on the Caspian Shore but let’s be frank.
-An inland water body, as large as it may be, it has no connection to the oceans of the world and hence vessels in it remain stuck there forever.
+An inland water body, as large as it may be, has no connection to the world’s oceans and hence vessels in it remain stuck there forever.
 No connection to the marine trading routes of the world.

-agri02 This means that the only way out for Azeri oil and gas is the steel in earth version.
-And this limits the options for them as every single country on the route wants cash for the transit rights pushing up the price of transport.
+This means that the only way out for Azeri oil and gas is the steel-in-earth version.
+This limits the options for them as every single country on the route wants cash for the transit rights pushing up the price of transport.
 The longer the way, the more of those monsters linger and they want their stomachs filled.
 Limiting the voracious gobblers on the way is, therefore, paramount.

 A project such as AGRI, however sensibly it would possibly be put together is not very sexy compared to those White Elephants – at least on first looks.